superkabuki/threefive_is_scte35/README.md

 *   __Encodes SCTE-35__ to `MPEGTS`✔ `Base64`✔ `Bytes`✔ `Hex`✔ `Integers`✔ `JSON`✔ `XML`✔ `XML+Binary`✔
 ___
-## Breaking News: Make threefive run twice as fast with python3.11 and python3.14
+## Make threefive run twice as fast with python3.11 and python3.14
 * Side Note: __threefive is fast enough to parse 13k video__ as is now, this is just me trying to see how fast I can make threefive run on python3.
-* This parses SCTE-35 from an MPEGTS stream using a multiprocessing pool and multiple threefive.Stream instances.
+* This parses SCTE-35 from an MPEGTS stream.
+* __This is the super funk version__:
+	*  multiple nested list comprehensions
+ 	*   iter(partial
+  	*   a multiprocessing pool with a pool initializer
+  	*   pool.imap
+  	*   a couple globals
+  	*   a generator
+  	*   multiple threefive.Stream instances.

 *  Works great with python3.11 and 3.14
 * Test it
 	* `time python3 chunkymp.py video.ts`